shruti-gaonkar/bamazon/README.md

         * The SQL database shows the remaining quantity.
         * Once the update goes through, the customer sees the total cost of their purchase.

-        Second order by customer - Ordering t-shirts to show quantity and product sales updated.
+        Second order by customer - Ordering T-shirts to show quantity and product sales updated.

         ![Customer DB Second Order](assets/screenshots/bamazonCustomerOrder2.png)

 3. Manager View